idontknowwhatimdoing/dotfiles/README.md

 Otherwise, specify the theme you want to set as an argument.

-It will then restart bspwm and alacritty to make sure all changes take effect
+It will then restart bspwm to make sure all changes take effect
 ```
 ./set-theme.sh [<theme>]
 ```